MRC-CLIMB/docs/docs/notebook-servers/using-the-terminal.md

 <!-- prettier-ignore -->
 !!! info "Who is jovyan?"
-    Looking at your bash prompot, you'll notice that your username is `jovyan` (there's a backstory, but it means 'related to Jupyter').
+    Looking at your bash prompt, you'll notice that your username is `jovyan` (there's a backstory, but it means 'related to Jupyter').
 Why is everyone's username the same?
 Your notebook server is running as a [container](https://cloud.google.com/learn/what-are-containers).
 The container instance is private and linked to your Bryn user's storage, but the image it runs is the same for everyone.
 As a result, it is not necessary or desirable to have unique system users.

     TLDR: don't worry about it.
 Inside your notebook server, your username is `jovyan`